Kadin-Demarche/kadin-demarche.github.io/content/posts/2025-11-21-shutting-down-slate-a-cost-breakdown.md

 - Vercel for frontend (free, as long as you stay under limits)
 - Supabase for database + auth + storage (free tier, generous but watch those limits)
-- Focus entirely on getting 50-100 beta users (probably hang up flyers and go door to door or something so I wouldn't have to pay for advertising—old school marketing)
+- Focus entirely on getting 50-100 beta users (probably hang up flyers and go door to door or something so I wouldn't have to pay for advertising.
+Old school marketing)
 - Total: $0 (the dream)

 **Month 3-4: Validate before scaling**